yaroslav-rybiak/kafka-ai-project/README.md

 Please note that this is an experimental project and the AI-generated chapters should be seen as a tribute to Kafka's work rather than a definitive continuation of his novel.
 We hope this unique approach encourages readers to engage with *The Trial* in a new and exciting way.

-We invite you to explore this AI-Completed Edition of "The Trial" and delve deeper into the enigmatic world of Kafka.
+We invite you to explore this AI-Completed Edition of *The Trial* and delve deeper into the enigmatic world of Kafka.
 Enjoy the read!

 For more details, visit the [website](https://kafkaaiproject.com)